cranmer/stats-ds-book/book/intro.md

     * Become familiar with the interplay of model, data, and learning (optimization) algorithms
     * Touch on different learning settings: supervised learning, unsupervised learning, reinforcement learning

+ * **Learn essential concepts of data science**

+    * Understand how data science connects to the topics above
+    * Gain confidence in using scientific python and modern data science tools to analyze real data

 ```{warning} Please note that the class website is under active development, and content will be added throughout the duration of the course.
 ```